 The Importance of Reviewing Resumes Accurately

-A resume is just a piece of paper, and it’s impossible to get to know a candidate by this document alone fully.
+A resume is just a document, and it’s impossible to get to really know a candidate on paper.
 Even so, it’s the best resource hiring managers have to get a concise summary of a candidate’s abilities.
 Until the hiring world develops a better method, resumes are still our number one screening tool.

 And, consider this: a resume shows you what a candidate wants you to see.
 In the early stages, we can only judge what they give us, and the content a candidate provides speaks volumes about their knowledge and level of professionalism.
 The top applicants will have done the best job they can put together in their resumes, which is why only the best ones deserve further attention.